ryancys1234/Programming-12/Review/README.md

     char (a single character)

-Declaring a variable is creating a new variable, giving it a name, and locking in the type of value it stores.
+Declaring a variable involves giving it a name and specifying the type of value it stores.

 Rules for naming variables: